 I recently got another influx of readers due to our latest feature.
 When people hear of our indefinite honeymoon, they like the pictures, but comments always suggest that they want to know more.
 Where’s the struggle?
 What’s the horror story?
 There has to be more to it.
 Who are these people that would drop everything to spend two years abroad?
 What’s happened in their years on the road?
 Well, I read your comments.
 Here’s what it’s really like to travel nonstop for two years.

 I get asked how we afford to travel more than I care to answer.
-Initially I thought it was beyond intrusive, but I’ve grown to understand it a bit more over the past two years.
+Initially, I thought it was beyond intrusive, but I’ve grown to understand it a bit more over the past three years.
 When someone asks me how I afford to travel nonstop (or clicks on an article like this one) they’re actually wondering how I am able to make money without a ‘job’.

 We recently took a spur of the moment trip to Paris for a romantic break in our usual travel plan.
 After learning of a week delay before starting our house sit in England, Jarrell suggested to spend our break in France.
 Paris has always been on our long list of places we want to see on our journey, so we were beyond excited to add this stop to our adventure.
 I quickly learned that you could travel very cheaply from London to Paris, so we decided to spend a little extra on our apartment.
 Besides, you only get one first trip to Paris, right?